RaqeebaYasin-PK/CodeAlpha_WebServerDocker/README.md

 # Task 4 — Web Server Using Docker
 **CodeAlpha DevOps Internship Project**

-## Project Objective
+## Project Overview

-This project completes **Task 4: Web Server Using Docker**, focused on building, containerizing, and running a web server inside a Docker container.
-The goal was also to understand Docker fundamentals such as images, containers, port mapping, and container lifecycle.
+This project completes **Task 4: Web Server using Docker**, focusing on building, containerizing, and running a web server inside a Docker container.
+The main objectives were to:

+- Learn Docker containerization basics
+- Deploy and manage a web server inside Docker containers
+- Understand container lifecycle and commands
+- Monitor container health and troubleshoot issues
+- Explore container-based app deployment best practices

+---

 ## Tech Stack